Nikkeljohn/filpcart/README.md

 ## Ecommerce Business Model

-The Guitar Store is dedicated to selling products to individual customers through a simple Business to Customer model (B2B).
+The MyHouse is dedicated to selling products to individual customers through a simple Business to Customer model (B2B).
 The site is still in its early stages; however, it already offers a newsletter and social media marketing links to promote the business.
 By leveraging social media platforms like Facebook, we can build a community of users around the site, leading to an increase in visitor numbers and consequently more purchases.

 The newsletter is an effective tool for us to communicate regular updates to our users.
 It is an excellent way to share information about special offers, new product updates, changes in business hours, notifications of events, and more.
 Our goal is to ensure that our users are always up-to-date and informed.